Deforestation in Borneo: Fires

 Most fires in Borneo are set for land-clearing purposes.
 While the Indonesian government has historically blamed small-scale swidden agriculturalists for fires, World Wildlife Fund notes that satellite mapping has revealed that commercial development for large-scale land conversion – in particular oil palm plantations – was the largest single cause of the infamous 1997–1998 fires.
 Today fires are still set annually for land clearing in agricultural areas and degraded forests.
 When conditions are dry, these fires can easily spread to adjacent forest land and burn out of control.
 Increasingly, the frequency and intensity of fires is causing political tensions in the region.
 Neighbouring countries, in particular Malaysia and Singapore, blame Indonesia for failing to control the fires.
 In turn, Indonesia accuses Malaysian firms of starting many of the fires for land-clearing process.

-There is a need for a sustainable management of the forest's resources, in particular the aspect of logging.
-But in order for that to materialise, there is a need to recognise that protection and conservation of the forest do not solely lie in the hands of Indonesia and/or Malaysia.
-It is unreasonable to assume that the few highly indebted countries that contain the majority of remaining rain forest should be responsible for single-handedly providing this global public good.
-It is a global effort to protect the rainforest which in turn, will then help to solve the development problems Indonesia and Malaysia face with regards to the Borneo rainforest.
+Sustainable management of the forest's resources, particularly logging, has been proposed.
+One perspective is that protection and conservation of the forest do not solely lie in the hands of Indonesia and/or Malaysia, and that it is unreasonable to assume that the few indebted countries that contain the majority of remaining rain forest should be responsible for single-handedly providing this global public good.
+This view holds that protecting the rainforest is a global effort which, in turn, will help to solve the development problems Indonesia and Malaysia face with regards to the Borneo rainforest.